Supreme Court restores access to abortion pill mifepristone through telehealth, mail and pharmacies

 Those rules had been in effect for several years until a federal appeals court imposed new restrictions last week.

 The majority of abortions in the U.S. are obtained through medications, usually a combination of mifepristone and a second drug, misoprostol.
-Their availability has blunted the impact of abortion bans that most Republican-led states have started enforcing since a 2022 Supreme Court ruling that overturned Roe v.
-Wade and allowed for state bans.
+The availability of those drugs has blunted the impact of abortion bans that most Republican-led states have sought to enforce since a 2022 Supreme Court ruling that overturned Roe v.
+Wade.

 Louisiana sued to restrict access to mifepristone, asserting that its availability undermined the ban there.